jncc/catalog/README.md

 The `NODE_ENV` environment varaible **must not** be set to `developement` when its being supplied to the docker container however as this is an option only for local development outside the docker container

 This will run a container with the port exposed at `http://localhost:9001`.

+### Local postgres with Docker

+Postgres will by default only listen to the localhost (127.0.0.1) and probably hasn't been configured to do anything else on a development machine.
+However docker vm's run on there own network and postgres must be configured to interact with this.

+Get the docker network :

+    ifconfig docker0 | grep inet

+This will give an output as follows:

+    inet 172.17.0.1  netmask 255.255.0.0  broadcast 172.17.255.255
+    inet6 fe80::42:54ff:feab:e808  prefixlen 64  scopeid 0x20<link>

+In this case Postgres needs to listen on 172.17.0.1 and accept authenticated connections from the 172.17.0.1/16 ip address range before it will work with docker.